jrtaylor71/ESP32-DevKitC3-Simple-Thermostat-PCB/case/README.md

-# ESP32-S3 Smart Thermostat - 3D Printable Case
+# ESP32-S3 Simple Thermostat - 3D Printable Case

 ⚠️ **WORK IN PROGRESS** - This case design is actively being refined.
 Dimensions, screw placement, and hole positions may change as the design is tested and validated.

-This directory contains the 3D printable case design for the ESP32-S3 Smart Thermostat.
+This directory contains the 3D printable case design for the ESP32-S3 Simple Thermostat.

 ## Design Overview